 The investment focus this year at both schools was on necessary capital improvements.
-Both schools continue to invest in the IT provision and this year have upgraded the server to improve the wifi connection.
-The Infants' School has purchased a new water heater, whilst the Junior School has replaced its water supply and provided drinking taps in classrooms, as well as building a small summer house.
-A 2-3 year fundraising project was completed and the works got underway for a large capital project to enable all year round use of the schools' playing field which gets waterlogged and unusable in the winter months.
-This work was completed subsequent to year-end.
+This year the Infants' School has purchased some new laptops and upgraded some laptops which were generously donated, purchased two laptop trolleys, and undertaken the first set of toilet refurbishments.
+The Junior School has completed a wireless upgrade and the trust launched new websites for both schools.
+A 2-3 year fundraising project was completed and the works were completed in early September 2019 for a drainage improvement project to enable all year round use of the schools' playing field which got waterlogged and unusable in the winter months.